Reviews in Cell Biology and Molecular Medicine

 Since October 2011, our users benefit from regular updates to the content of EMCBMM.

-The next update will be in October 2014, when new articles will be added covering key topics in 'Synthetic Biology'.
+The next update will be in January 2016, when new articles will be added covering key topics in Developmental Biology, Nanomedicine and Translational Medicine..

-The Encyclopedia of Molecular Cell Biology and Molecular Medicine covers both the molecular and cellular basis of life and medicine.
-Since its origins, the Encyclopedia has expanded, through two print editions, to contain more than 480 articles.
+Reviews in Cell Biology and Molecular Medicine covers both the molecular and cellular basis of life and medicine.
+Since its origins, this reference work has expanded, through two print editions, to contain more than 480 articles.
 Each begins with a glossary of keywords, a concise definition of the subject and its importance, followed by a detailed review and bibliography.

-The online publication has now become the focus of expansion, with comprehensive treatment of each new topic in the form of additional print volumes.
+The online publication has now become the focus of expansion, with comprehensive treatment of each new topic.
 Our approach to this is to focus on newly emerging, cross-cutting subjects.
-Existing articles will be updated and additional articles will be prepared on these subjects, covering topics which have become more prominent since our last printed manuscripts were prepared in 2004.
+Existing articles can be updated and additional articles added to cover topics which have become more prominent since our last printed manuscripts were prepared in 2004.
 These will be published as one- or two-volume handbooks and also will be published as updates to the online Encyclopedia.